What is Polymorphism?

 What are the Five Types of Polymorphism?

-There are many different ways to implement polymorphism to solve problems in computer science and programming.
+There are many different ways to implement programming polymorphism to solve problems in computer science.
 Below, we briefly describe five different types of polymorphism that are commonly used in various programming languages.

 Ad-hoc polymorphism refers to the idea that a specific function can be applied to different arguments and may operate differently depending on the type of arguments to which it is applied.
 A basic example of a polymorphic function is the plus sign (+) operator.
 This operator can be used in several ways, including integer addition, floating-point addition, list concatenation, and string concatenation.
 When a single operator performs different functions depending on the type of argument, we say that the operator is overloaded.
 Suitably, ad-hoc polymorphism is also called function overloading or operator overloading.